i-salameh95/IoT_Phase2/README.md

 ### Processing Flow:
 1. Raw sensor readings are generated
+2. Designated sensor-edge (SpO2) may filter readings before gateway
-2. Edge processor filters and validates data
+3. Edge processor filters and validates remaining data
-3. Processed readings are stored in MongoDB
+4. Processed readings are stored in MongoDB
-4. ML model and controller use processed data for decisions
+5. ML model and controller use processed data for decisions

 ---